My blog I've ignored for 2 years while attending the Brandcenter

 The second reason was for the next three years every time we’d pass a farm he’d have his hopes up that he’s going to see Ruby gallivanting across the field.
 Can you imagine as we passed every piece of green open land larger than an acre he’d have his nose pressed up against the car window begging me to pull over.
 That’s too heartbreaking.

-It’s been over a week now and the questions are still coming but less frequently.
-They are also being replaced with general comments about missing Ruby.
+It’s been over a week now, and the questions are still coming but less frequently.
+Instead, replaced with general comments about missing Ruby.
 I forget that Ruby was present for 100% of my boys’ lives.
 There wasn’t a day that she wasn’t napping on the couch or keeping guard by the windows.
-She was an adult dog when the boys arrived and accepted them as part of her responsibility to protect.
+Ruby was an adult dog when the boys arrived and accepted them as part of her responsibility to protect.
 She tolerated their grabbing hands and shrieking voices by hiding upstairs on our bed when they got too much for her.
-When they were older she happily cleaned up after meal times as our “no people food” policy expired once we had kids (along with our “no dog on the couch or beds” policy).
+When they were older, she happily cleaned up after meal times as our “no people food” policy expired once we had kids (along with our “no dog on the couch or beds” policy).

 Despite her intimidating appearance she never once acted aggressively towards them.
 She opted instead for an eye roll, deep sigh and sanctuary on a quieter level.